viv-visw/my-portfolio/Tutorial - Transformer (LLM)/The Transformer Model/How to use Transformers for Translation.md

 In this tutorial, as an illustration of a Natural Language Processing (NLP) task, you will work on a machine translation problem of translating English sentences into Spanish.
 The dataset you will use for this task are the English-Spanish sentence pairs from the [Tatoeba Project](https://www.manythings.org/anki/).

 ## Prerequisites

-* You have prior experience with Python programming.
+* You have prior experience with programming in Python.

 * You already have deep learning libraries such as [`Keras`](https://keras.io/getting_started/) and [`TensorFlow`](https://www.tensorflow.org/install) installed.

 * You already have an understanding of NLP topics such as [vectorisation, tokenisation, and embeddings](https://web.stanford.edu/class/cs224n/), and [machine translation](https://www.microsoft.com/en-us/translator/business/machine-translation/#nmt).

 * You already understand the basics of traditional [sequence-to-sequence models](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html) with encoder-decoder components.

 ## Procedure

-> ### Step 1: Download the dataset
+### Step 1: Download the dataset

 ```bash
 !wget http:/ /storage.googleapis.com/download.tensorflow.org/data/spa-eng.zip
 !unzip -q spa-eng.zip
 ```

-> ### Step 2: Prepare the dataset
+### Step 2: Prepare the dataset

 The text file contains one example per line: an English sentence, followed by a tab character, followed by the corresponding Spanish sentence.
 So, you will have to parse the file, as shown below.